Distance Education State Authorization Reciprocity Agreements (SARA) Disclosures

 The Student Appeal Review Committee is comprised of three members selected by the Campus President and which may include the Campus President, a Department Chair, from a department other than the student(s) home department, the Director of Academic Support and Advising, a Dean other than the Dean involved in Step 2 and any other member as appointed by the Campus President.

-Any student enrolled in a distance education program with a grievance that they cannot resolve through the college, may contact the New York State Education Department, Office of College and University Evaluation, 89 Washington Avenue, EBA Room 96, Albany, New York 12234, or the Accrediting Bureau of Health Education Schools, 7777 Leesburg Pike, Suite 314, N. Falls Church, VA 22043 or the website www.abhes.org.
+Any student with a grievance that he/she cannot resolve through the college may contact the New York State Education Department, Office of College & University Evaluation, 5 North Mezzanine – Education Building, Albany, New York 12234, www.nysed.gov; or the Accrediting Bureau of Health Education Schools (ABHES), 6116 Executive Blvd, Suite 730, North Bethesda, MD 20852, www.abhes.org.